Platform Cooperatives: What are they and who is a good fit?

 How Platform Cooperatives Can Benefit Business Owners

-For example, The Drivers Cooperative is an alternative to ride-sharing companies like Uber and Lyft where Wall Street and Silicon Valley investors get a large slice of the profits.
-Members that drive for The Drivers Coop make 8-10% more on each trip than on Uber and Lyft and all profits go back to the members as dividends.
-Another example is Up & Go, which is a housecleaning cooperative where members take home 95¢ of every dollar earned while the remaining 5¢ goes to sustaining Up & Go’s booking services.
-Finally, an example of a very successful cooperative is the Land O’ Lakes, Inc. farmers cooperative.
-This organization was formed in St. Paul, Minnesota in 1921 by 320 Dairy farmers and has since grown into a cooperative with businesses in dairy foods, animal feed, and seed/crop protection (Wikipedia, read Jan.
-2022).
-Land O’ Lakes, Inc.
+For example, The Drivers Cooperative is an alternative to ride-sharing companies like Uber and Lyft—with an app available in the Apple Store and Google Play stores—where Wall Street and Silicon Valley investors get a large slice of the profits.
+Members who drive for The Drivers Coop make 8-10% more on each trip than on Uber and Lyft, and all profits go back to the members as dividends.

-How does Decision Making Work in a Cooperative Organization?
+How Does Decision Making Work in a Cooperative Organization?

 The question sometimes asked regarding cooperatives is: “If Platform members are the decision-makers, won’t that lead to mob rule?”
 Interestingly enough, the answer to this question is generally, “No.” Although the potential for a difficult decision-making process seems apparent, cooperatives find a way to make it work.
-For example, at Ampled, a coop for musicians, decision-making is done with 4 different methods depending on the decision to be made: Consensus; Democratic; Consent; or Consultative

 Another example is Stocksy, a platform coop for freelance artists.
 At Stocksy, members use an internally developed intranet platform to propose a resolution anytime by submitting an idea for discussion.
-Once submitted, the membership can vote on whether it should be addressed by the co-op and once a quorum is established, members have 7 days to vote on whether to advance the idea to the next stage.
+Once submitted, the membership can vote on whether it should be addressed by the co-op, and once a quorum is established, members have 7 days to vote on whether to advance the idea to the next stage.
 A democratic debate between the membership and the company’s leadership determines whether to approve or reject the resolution.
 If the board approves the resolution, it moves on to the resolution committee to prepare the resolution for final voting.
-If the resolution is approved by a majority of members, it becomes part of the business roadmap.
-(Start.coop case study, Stocksy, read Jan.
-2022)
+If the resolution is approved by a majority of members, it becomes part of the business roadmap (Start.coop case study, Stocksy, read Jan.
+2022).

 Resolutions-boiled-downSource: Start.coop

-Cooperatives versus DOAs (Decentralized Autonomous Organizations)
+Cooperatives versus DAOs (Decentralized Autonomous Organizations)

 • Protocol/platform DAOs